 - Quercetin (100 mg 3x per day): Quercetin is another anti-inflammatory agent.

-You might want to start off with the glucosamine and chondroitin and work your way down the list, adding one supplement at a time and waiting a few days before adding the next one, just to make sure it's not a trigger for you.
+You might want to start off with the glucosamine and chondroitin and work your way down the list. add one supplement at a time and wait a few days before adding the next one, just to make sure it's not a trigger for you.
 I used , just because it doesn't have a lot of extra ingredients in it.
 I don't think the brand matters so much, but look out for added vitamin C in some of them.
 21st Century, Glucosamine 250 mg, Chondroitin 200 mg

 One prescription medication I took for a short time that did help me was Ditropan (oxybutynin chloride).
 It is supposed to relax your bladder muscles to prevent urgent, frequent urination.
 At first, I was taking 5 mg a day, and it wasn't helping.
 But when my doctor raised it to 10 mg a day, it gave me some relief.